 Dumbadze’s works were presented at The Art and Exhibition Hall of the Federal Republic of Germany (the Bundeskunsthalle), Art Cologne, New Talents – Biennale, Künstlerhaus Bethanien Berlin and others.
 His video installation The Parallel (2012), which analyzed the media representations of power on the example of the inaugurations of presidents Saakashvili and Putin, was acquired by the Culture Department of the City of Cologne, under the curatorship of Barbara Engelbach from the Ludwig Museum (Cologne).
-The videoinstallation A Yellow Bus (2017) addressing homophobia in Georgia using materials depicting the events of May 17, 2013 in Tbilisi was covered by Frieze and Frankfurter Allgemeine Zeitung.
-His diploma film Sunny Night (2017, co-directed with Lea Hartlaub) about the Georgian Orthodox Church and its power within the political landscape of Georgia premiered at Dok-Leipzig festival.
+The video installation A Yellow Bus (2017) addressing homophobia in Georgia using materials depicting the events of May 17, 2013 in Tbilisi was also presented in Tbilisi and had to be guarded by about 200 policemen.
+His diploma film Sunny Night (2017, co-directed with Lea Hartlaub) about the Georgian Orthodox Church and its power within the political landscape of Georgia premiered at Dok-Leipzig Festival.